Yes, America's Anchorman is away, and this is your undocumented anchorman, Mark Stein, filling in, living in the shadows and loving it.

 They said they didn't have email.

-And so when they would ask us normal questions, or rather I would ask them normal questions like uh, you know, where do we do school assemblies for nature programs or or we try to answer you know normal questions about the nature of our stuff, saying what's allowed, what's not allowed.
+And so when they would ask us normal questions, or rather, I would ask them normal questions like, you know, where do we do school assemblies for nature programs?

 It was obvious like I was shooting from the hip.

-It was obvious the guy didn't want to put stuff in writing, and so there was no there is no email for any of these answers.
+It was obvious the guy didn't want to put stuff in writing.

-And then when we wanted to get a hold of them, and our experience took over a year to get this accomplished, but we called them dozens of times, and every time we called them, it would go to voicemail.
+And then when we wanted to get a hold of them, in our experience, it took over a year to get this accomplished, but we called them dozens of times.

 We wouldn't get a call back the same day.

-He answered the phone, and it actually shocked me because I I wasn't ready to hear a person on the other end.
+He answered the phone, and it actually shocked me because I wasn't ready to hear a person on the other end.

 That's actually very common.

-So they prefer to have a phone uh phone conversation and then write up a minute about it, as they're certain questions that came up, you know, he was saying, Well, you're welcome to argue that, but I think you would lose.
+And certain questions that came up, you know, he was saying, well, you're welcome to argue that, but I think you would lose.

-And so, you know, there's obvious a lot of stuff that was up for debate, and in my experience, several of my reptile rescue colleagues that run similar nonprofit organizations, they have not even applied for 51c3, or they have applied and they've rescinded their 5-1c3 because it is so difficult to get service.
+And in my experience, several of my reptile rescue colleagues that run similar nonprofit organizations, they have not even applied for 51c3, or they have applied and they've rescinded their 51c3 because it is so difficult to get service.

-And so when you hear le liberals talking about we cannot have any sort of regulations on abortion because they're afraid people are gonna end up having the you know these dangerous backroom abortions because it'll be so hard to get service.
+And so when you hear liberals talking about we cannot have any sort of regulations on abortion because they're afraid people are going to end up having these dangerous backroom abortions because it'll be so hard to get service, I think, well, now the IRS is running our whole health care.

-We have people that are afraid to apply for their nonprofit status because the service is so bad they say, Well, I'd rather just go without it.
+We have people that are afraid to apply for their nonprofit status because the service is so bad they say, well, I'd rather just go without it.

 What's going to happen to our health care service when we have this kind of incompetence on display?